gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 }
 ```

-In the previous code samples, the host application provides a value for the `BackgroundColorContext`, and the `ColoredPage` component of the remote module utilizes this value to set its background color (in this example, the background color is set to `blue`).
+In the previous code samples, the host application provides a value for the `BackgroundColorContext`, and the `ColoredPage` component of the remote module uses this value to set its background color (to `blue` for this example).

 ## Override the context for the remote module